-Well, the problem here is one that isn’t caused by the Fire Stick itself, it’s caused by the fact that you’re using a projector.
+Well, the problem here isn’t caused by the Fire Stick itself, it’s caused by the fact that you’re using a projector.
 Projector audio comes in two flavors: the projector will either have onboard speakers, serving as its own audio solution, or it will have no on-board speakers meaning you need to create the audio solution yourself.

 This means you instantly have a much larger problem to solve.
-If you want to actually use that Dolby Atmos sound that the Fire Stick pumps out, you’ll need surround sound speakers, and those speakers need to somehow get they’re sound from the projector.
+If you want to actually use that Dolby Atmos sound that the Fire Stick pumps out, you’ll need surround sound speakers, and those speakers need to somehow get their sound from the projector.

 This is already starting to sound like a lot of work and, more worrisome, a lot of wires that will need to be run.
 There’s no getting around that: a proper surround setup that isn’t powered by a wireless speaker solution is going to require wires, but specifically, to accommodate the Fire Stick and a projector, we do have a few options to solve the speaker issue.

-Using and HDMI Audio Extractor
+Using an HDMI Audio Extractor

-So, now that you have your audio extracted, what do you do with it?
-This is where things might get a little more complicated.
 If you’re trying to run the Dolby Atmos sound to your surround sound system, you’ll need to use the Optical cable, and that optical cable will need to be run to a receiver allowing you to split the audio channels up to your speakers.

 Using a Wireless HDMI Kit

-Wireless HDMI Kit Setup with a Projector
+How To Use A Wireless HDMI Kit Setup with a Projector

 For this reason, if you’re going this far to simply support a Fire Stick setup running your projector, it might be worth your time to consider upgrading that component of your home theater and running a more robust content box.